Kodo Nishimura

-Kodo Nishimura (西村 宏堂, Nishimura Kōdō) is a Japanese Buddhist monk, Artist and Author of "This Monk Wears Heels".
+Kodo Nishimura (西村 宏堂, Nishimura Kōdō) is a Japanese Buddhist monk, artist, and author.
 He is an advocate for LGBTQ rights.

 Early life and education

 Nishimura was born in 1989 and grew up in Tokyo.
-His father was a Jodo shu Buddhist priest, and Nishimura was raised in his temple.
+His father was a Jōdo-shū Buddhist priest, and Nishimura was raised in his temple.
 He studied ikebana for eight years.

 After watching The Princess Diaries in junior high school, Nishimura became interested in visiting the United States.

 Nishimura briefly struggled with his perception of his own beauty as an Asian man before discovering makeup, which he did not use in Japan because of social stigmas.
 After graduating from high school, Nishimura moved to the United States and studied at Dean College, where he asked drag queens working at makeup stores questions about what to buy.
 He then purchased makeup and learned how to use it.
 He graduated from the Parsons School of Design majoring in Fine Arts.

 Career

 Nishimura began working as a makeup artist when he was 22.
 He got an internship with a makeup artist that later led to a job.
 His work was featured in Nylon and Life & Style.
 He also does makeup for beauty queens in Miss Universe and Miss USA contests.
 In addition, Nishimura spends time teaching LGBTQ+ community how to apply makeup.

-Nishimura came out as homosexual when he participated in a photo shoot for Out in Japan.
+Nishimura came out as gay when he participated in a photo shoot for Out in Japan.
 He describes himself as "gender gifted", a term he uses to release himself from the box of man or woman.
 He doesn't view his gender as male or female, only his body as male.